Welcome to Comnet Group Inc.

 Lesson 9: Performing Active Asset and Network Analysis

-• Topic D: Analyze Indicators of Compromise
+• Analyze indicators of compromise

 Lesson 10: Responding to Cybersecurity Incidents